koranke/object-verifier/README.md

 ## Use Cases:

-### Simple object, Verify all
+### Verify all
-The object under test contains a number of native data type members.
-It also contains a list of String.
-All fields need to be tested.
-The list of String needs to match exactly, including order.
-Since all fields need to be checked and the default verification rules are what are needed, there is no need to specify fields to check or verification rules.
+If all object members need to be checked and the default verification rules are what are needed, there is no need to specify fields to check or verification rules.

 ```java
 Verify.that(actualTrack).isEqualTo(expectedTrack)
 ```

-### Simple object, verify only two fields
+### Verify only two fields
-The object under test contains a number of native data type members.
-It also contains a list of String.
-Only two fields need to be tested.
+If only two members of an object need to be tested, the fields to check must be specified.

 ```java
 FieldsToCheck fieldsToCheck = new FieldsToCheck()